Best Laptop for Recording Music

 Wireless/Wi-Fi – You’ll certainly be uploading your tracks online, so you’ll need the fastest Wi-Fi available.
 The new IEEE standard is 802.11ac (5 GHz, up to 1300 Mbps), which is almost three times the previous standard (802.11n, up to 450 Mbps).

 Long-lasting battery – You want to run intense programs that will demand a lot from your battery, but you still need a full day’s work.
-Look for a workstation with excellent battery life, perhaps even an optimised work mode.
+Look for a workstation with excellent battery life, perhaps even an optimized work mode.
+Remember: 7 hours of battery life or move on.

-Lightweight but sturdy – You’ll likely travel with your workstation frequently, so you need it to be light.
+Lightweight but sturdy – Great laptops can withstand more than their fair share of accidents.
+You’ll likely travel with your workstation frequently, so you need it to be light, but still built like a tank.

 Webcam – You’ll definitely need a good webcam for any workstation in 2021.
 Online meetings, appointments, consultations, and more all require a high-definition webcam that provides a clear, crisp video.
 Microphones are a bonus, but it’s usually better to use a headset (another reason for more ports!).